-Given the unprecedented nature of the COVID-19 pandemic, it’s no surprise that many of you have questions and need clarification.
 We hope these Frequently Asked Questions (FAQs) help you find the answer to your question.
-If you have additional questions, you can call the Coronavirus Call Center at (844) 729-8410.
-It is open daily from 8 a.m. - 5 p.m.
+If you have additional questions, you can call our call center at (833) 829-2626, open Monday through Friday from 8 a.m. - 3:30 p.m.

 Click on the category that you are interested in and a list of topics will appear.
 When you click on a topic, you’ll see a list of specific questions.
 Click on the question and the answer will appear.

 Contra Costa County follows the State of California’s COVID-19 guidance.
 The State requires masks for all people in some indoor settings, including healthcare, long-term care and adult senior care settings, and recommends masking based on CDC's COVID-19 community levels.
 The State also has isolation and quarantine guidance, a travel advisory for all people coming into California and recommendations for mega-events.

 COVID-19 vaccines protect against severe illness, hospitalization and death by teaching our bodies how to fight the virus.
 A safe, effective, free COVID-19 vaccine is available to everyone ages 6 months and older.
 Everyone should stay up-to-date on vaccinations by getting booster shots when eligible.

 COVID-19 Testing (updated 12/15/2022)

 COVID-19 tests are available at State sites and other commercial and healthcare provider sites.
 People with health insurance should go to their healthcare provider or visit a State COVID-19 testing site.
 People without insurance can walk in to the County Health Centers for COVID-19 services.
 Visit our Home Tests page for a list of where to get free at-home COVID-19 tests.